 For more information View the 13-year snapshot of the program, Media release 2015 Program, 2016 Program, Strengthening Small Dairy Communities Toolkit

-Tertiary Scholarship Program
+Tertiary Scholarship Program - NOW OPEN

 The dairy industry needs to attract, retain and develop talented people.
 Scholarships play a vital role in supporting high-potential rural students to gain the skills that will help to drive the industry forward and make their communities vibrant places to live.